September 23, 2024

 In January, Scenekunstbruket sent out a new survey to performing artists who work with children and young people.
 This time, we wanted to hear how the artists' reality and activities have been affected by the past year.
 How do they view the future and their own artistry?
 Many of the respondents called for meeting places for the professional community and the need to maintain networking opportunities and infrastructure in the field.
 We want to address this and are establishing networking groups for performing artists to share experiences and support.

 The survey is the third survey Scenekunstbruket has conducted during the corona pandemic.
-The information from this and from other contacts with the art field will be used as a basis to advocate for the field and to initiate other activities to meet the needs of performing artists in the future.
+The information from this and from other contact with the art field will be used as a basis for advocating the field's cause, and to initiate other activities to meet the needs of performing artists in the future.
 Here are some of the responses from the survey.

 Willingness to take risks